'Gran Turismo World Series' Beginner's Guide

 Gr.3 Cars (Group 3 Cars)

 Cars in this category consist of race cars based on regular road cars, and this is the category that will be used in the final race of the Manufacturers Cup.
-The cars are rear-wheel-drive (RWD) and are designed to weigh between 1200 kg and 1300 kg.
-With 500 to 600 horsepower produced by their engines, they are very powerful and lightweight compared to regular road cars.
-They are also equipped with various aero parts such as large rear wings that provide powerful downforce (the force that pushes the car onto the track surface), making them far more agile than road cars.
-You may find that a model you might see being driven on the road is competing as a race car!
-Look for one of your favorites!
+These cars use a rear-wheel-drive (RWD) drivetrain and are designed to weigh between 1200 kg and 1300 kg with between 500 and 600 horsepower, making them surprisingly powerful and lightweight compared to regular road cars.
+They are also equipped with various aero parts such as large rear wings that provide powerful downforce (the force that pushes the car into the track surface) that make them far more agile than road cars.
+You may find that a model you would typically see being driven on the road is competing as a racing car!
+Look out for one of your favourites!

-The X2019 Competition is a single-seat, futuristic race car that was born from a fan car project between Red Bull Racing and Gran Turismo.
+The X2019 Competition is a single-seater, futuristic race car that was born from a fan car project between Red Bull Racing and Gran Turismo.
 Belonging to the Group X category (extreme vehicles that do not fit in any existing race category), this car will be used in the final race of the Nations Cup.
 This model has been modified specially for the Gran Turismo World Series to provide closer racing and enable drivers to display their true ability.
-A high-performance car that weighs just 650 kg with 800 horsepower, the X2019 is an absolute monster of a machine that requires talented drivers to handle it.
+A high-performance car that weighs just 650 kg with 800 engine horsepower, the X2019 is an absolute monster of a machine which requires talented drivers to tame it.

 What kind of circuits will be used?

 The tracks serving as the stage for these races will be made up of two types.
-There are real-world circuits such as Suzuka and Spa-Francorchamps, both of which are very familiar to motorsports fans.
-If you watch a lot of real-life races, then you will probably recognize some of the tracks that appear during the event.
+There are real-world circuits such as ‘Suzuka’ and ‘Spa-Francorchamps,’ very familiar to fans of motorsport.
+If you watch a lot of real-life races, then you will probably already recognise some of the tracks that appear during the event.

 Auto racing is a sport in which you try to get past rival cars to raise your position and finish in the highest place possible.
 That being the case, how do drivers improve their position in a race?

 Overtaking is one of the most thrilling aspects of car racing.
 You will most likely see overtaking moves on long straight sections (straights) where drivers can get close to the car in front to benefit from a reduction in drag and gain speed.
-This maneuver is known as using the slipstream or being towed.
-Drivers must keep a close eye on both the car in front and behind through these sections.
-When watching a race, you will notice the gap between cars shrinking rapidly on long straights, resulting in plenty of chances to set up a pass.
+This manoeuvre is known as using the ‘slipstream’ or a ‘tow’ and so drivers must keep a close eye on both the car in front and behind on these sections.
+When watching a race, you will notice the gap between cars shrinking rapidly on long straights, resulting in plenty of chances to set up an overtake.

-Passing on corners is also something to look out for.
+Overtaking on corners is also something to look out for.
 As they go into a corner, drivers will typically try to delay their braking as long as possible to take the inside line from their opponent before accelerating out of the other side.
-Yet, attempting to set up an attack or a defensive stance on a corner also carries the risk of a collision, which makes for exciting drama.
+Yet, attempting to set up an attack or a defensive stance on a corner also carries the risk of a collision, which makes them incredibly exciting areas parts of the track.
 Expect to see some top-level battles when the world’s best drivers push each other and the cars to the limits on these corners.

 Overtaking through pit stop strategies

-Overtaking rivals through pitstop strategies is a key tactic used in long races.
-Drivers must give careful consideration to the most optimal pitstop timing to ensure they will return to the track in front of their opponents.
-In a real race, this is a decision that would be made by the race team, but in Gran Turismo, it’s a judgement call that the driver must make.
-In other words, speed alone isn’t enough to win a race, drivers must consider a range of race factors and make decisions just like that of a team principal in real racing.
+Overtaking rivals through pit stop strategies is a key tactic used in long races.
+Drivers must give careful consideration to the most optimal pit stop timing to ensure they will return to the track in front of their rivals.
+In a real race, this is a decision that would be made by the race team, but in Gran Turismo, it’s a judgement call that the driver must make themselves.
+In other words, speed alone isn’t enough to win a race, drivers must consider a range of race factors and make decisions just like that of a team principal in motor racing.

 Why do cars need to take a pit stop in the first place?
-Well, it’s often a matter of refueling and changing tires.
-When a car stays out on the track, its tires will wear, making them less effective.
-This means that they lose their grip, resulting in a gradual drop in lap times and worse still, being overtaken by other cars.
-This is why drivers must plan when to pit and change tires and carefully calculate tire wear for the entire race.
-In Gran Turismo 7, the fuel consumption and tire wear rate can be much higher than in real life, so a good pit strategy becomes even more necessary the higher the tire wear and fuel consumption rate is set.
+Well, it’s often a matter of refuelling and changing tyres.
+As a car does more and more laps around a track, its tyres will wear and the performance of those tyres will in turn drop.
+This degradation means that the tyres will begin to lose grip, making them slippery which will lead to a gradual drop in lap times and worse still, being overtaken by other cars.
+This is why drivers must plan when to pit in and change tyres and carefully calculate fuel mileage and tyre wear for the entire race.
+In Gran Turismo 7, the fuel consumption and tyre wear rate can be much higher than in real life, so a good pit strategy becomes even more necessary the higher the tyre wear and fuel consumption rate is set.

-There are many different types of tire compounds.
-For race cars, three types of tires are used in dry weather (Soft, Medium, and Hard), while there are two for wet conditions (Intermediate and Heavy Wet).
-Soft tires have the most grip out of the dry tires (followed by Medium and then Hard), so they are the fastest, but the softer tire will also degrade quicker, which means you will need to pit earlier.
-Therefore, choosing the right tires at the right time is a vital aspect of the race and can be the difference between winning and losing.
+There are many different types of tyre compounds.
+For racing cars, three types of tyres are used in dry weather (Soft, Medium, and Hard), while there are two for wet conditions (Intermediate, and Heavy Wet).
+Soft tyres have the most grip out of the dry tyres (followed by Medium and then Hard) and so they are the fastest, but the softer the tyre the quicker it will also degrade which means you will need to pit in earlier.
+Therefore, choosing the right tyres at the right time is a vital aspect of the race and can be the difference between winning and losing.

-That being said, the rate at which tires degrade is not the same for everyone.
-Tire tread wear will differ depending on the characteristics of the car or the driving style used by the driver.
-Drivers who drive smoothly and avoid placing unnecessary stress on their tires will experience less tire wear and as a result, their tires will last longer.
-It’s not uncommon for tire usage to have an impact on the outcome of a race, especially during the latter stage, so keep an eye out for which tires a driver chooses.
+That being said, the rate at which tyres degrade is not the same for everyone.
+Tyre tread wear will differ depending on the characteristics of the car or the driving style used by the driver.
+Drivers who drive smoothly and avoid placing unnecessary stress on their tyres will experience less tyre wear and as a result, their tyres will last longer.
+It’s not uncommon for tyre usage to have an impact on the outcome of a race, especially during the latter stage, so keep an eye out for which tyres a driver chooses.